 Thermoset Composites in Cryogenic Applications

-With specially formulated materials, Norplex-Micarta supports the LNG industry with several cryogenic materials.
+With specially formulated materials, Norplex-Micarta supports low-temperature industries with our LNG, cryogenic, and pipeline insulation materials.
 The most important of these is NP500CR which is preferred when the needs for superior thermal insulation and structural support converge with cryogenic temperatures.
 Because of its low moisture absorption, NP500CR performs at specific temperatures, and also when repeatedly cycling between low and high temperatures— properties not available with densified wood products, foam, thermoplastic or other alternatives.
 NP500CR is widely used in the LNG industry for pipe and storage applications (both stationary, over-the-road tanks, and shipboard bunkering) as well as insulator blocks for ladders, walkways and scaffolding where dangerous icing can occur.
 Furthermore, this material is used in engine rooms of LNG-powered ships.

 Thermoset Composites as Gasket Material

 Gaskets isolate one section of a pipeline from another, protecting them from cathodic corrosion, which is caused when two pieces of metal contact each other.
 For high and low-temperature applications, a disk of Norplex-Micarta composite material is placed between the two flanges of connecting pipeline sections, separating the metal when sections are bolted together.
 Norplex-Micarta gasket material is also used in high-temperature steam applications.
 Utilizing a unique processing

 technique that combines glass cloth reinforcements and epoxy, the resulting thermoset composite has a tight molecular structure that functions well in acidic

 and high-temperature environments.
 The tough, non-brittle material has a Tg of 210°C and provides excellent mechanical strength, while maintaining inherent